War is back in cities ... civilians are in the middle of it all once again.

 These numbers are staggering — but they only tell part of the story.

 War is back in cities.
-These are the stories of those living through it : I saw my city die, a special report from the ICRC
+These are the stories of those living through it : I saw my city die, a publication from the ICRC